jchang504/keeptabs/README.md

 <br />
 <br />

-### Switch between two tabs easily?
+### Go back to your previous tab?
 Use Spacebar as your hotkey!

 ![Switch Demo](switch_demo.gif "switch between two tabs!")